Detoxification: Part 2

 Despite our best efforts, we’ll still be exposed to some harmful chemicals in our day-to-day life.
 Eating a real food diet, drinking enough water, sweating when you exercise, managing stress, and getting quality sleep all play a role in how well we detox these inevitable exposures.
 Live a healthy life to help your body do its job.

 Don’t forget if you haven’t taken our “How Toxic are you Quiz,” it’s a great place to start!
-And then consider joining us for our next 14-day reset and get started with detoxification and jump start change in your life!
+And then consider joining us for our next discovery class to learn more and get started with detoxification and jump start change in your life!

 1. Cline, J. C. (2015).
 Nutritional aspects of detoxification in clinical practice.
 Alternative Therapies in Health and Medicine, 21(3), 54–62.